 Apples are always at the top of the EWG’s Dirty Dozen list.
 Even if you can’t afford to purchase organic produce, at least try to purchase organic apples.
 Also, you should be aware of the new non-browning apples.
 It is me, or does learning about pesticides and genetically modified food scare you half to death?
 We have two apple trees growing in our backyard.
 You know what I love – being apple to pick apples from the tree and know that I’m eating something pure, fresh, organic, and homegrown.

 There are three modifications you can make to this recipe.
 First, the caramel.
 “Real” caramel is delicious.
 I’m not going to deny that.
 But it’s made with so much sugar!
-Option #1 is to add in some Caramel Dip made from dates.
-Option #2 is to add Dollop’s Sea Salt Caramel Frosting.
+I make my Caramel Dip from dates.

 Second is the crumble topping.
 Most crumble topping recipes are made with a combination of flour and oats.
 Oats may not be ideal for everyone’s protocol.
 You can make it with 100% cassava flour.
 Or, you can do half and half – one cup cassava flour, one cup oats.
 It’s up to you.

 The third option is to use either apple cider vinegar for a super tart taste, or apple cider, as more of a traditional taste.

 If you don’t have Apple Pie Spice, you can add a combination of cinnamon, ginger, Allspice, cardamom, and nutmeg.

 Click on the recipe card to open a new window for a printable version.